 Nashville shooter may have felt ‘resentment’ toward school, police chief says

-Nashville shooter Audrey Hale may have felt “resentment” toward the school where she carried out Monday’s deadly rampage, the city’s police chief said Tuesday.
+Nashville shooter Audrey Hale may have felt “resentment” toward the school in Monday’s deadly rampage, the city’s police chief said Tuesday.

-Hale was a former student at the Covenant School, where officials say she killed six people, including three children, before she was fatally shot by police.
+Officials say Hale, a former student at the Covenant School, killed three kids and three adults there before being fatally shot by police.

 “There’s some belief that there was some resentment for having to go to that school,” Chief John Drake told NBC News.